ramp4-pcar4/ramp4-pcar4/docs/api-guides/layers.md

 myLayer.supportsFeatures; // true
 ```

-Determine if the layer can be displayed on the map.
-If `false`, the layer contains attribute data only.
+Determine if the Layer can be displayed on the map.
+If `false`, the Layer contains attribute data only.

 ```js
 myLayer.mapLayer; // true